 You can also redeem your points using the Chase Ultimate Rewards® hub when paired with other Chase cards in the Ultimate Rewards program.
 Points can be redeemed through Chase Ultimate Rewards for travel, gift cards, experiences, online shopping and more.

 While the Chase Freedom card offers great cash back rewards on its own, it can offer even more when paired with another Chase card in the Chase Ultimate Rewards program.
 Adding a card like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve® to your wallet could boost your redemption possibilities between 25 percent and 50 percent if you redeem your points for travel through Chase Ultimate Rewards.
 Both of these cards come with an annual fee, so make sure your return in cash back will be worth the annual investment before you apply.

 The Chase Freedom card is a great cash back option for you if you have good to excellent credit and use your card to do shopping in a variety of places.

-If you want to learn more about what cash back card may be best for you, check out our reviews of the best cash back credit cards.
+If you want to learn more about which cash back card might be best for you, check out Bankrate’s picks for the best cash back credit cards.